robertbraeutigam/cdd/README.md

 backend messages without changing the code structure so that they appear on the frontend.

 Remember, you have to change exactly one thing, and then just follow compiler errors!
+The solution given in the accompanying talk is in the *solution* branch.